 A Healthy Environment is Key to a Healthy Economy

-“I am pleased that the president’s speech highlights an important fact: that a healthy economy goes hand in hand with a healthy environment.
-The president recognized tonight that rolling back key protections for our environment and public health will do nothing to help our economy, and rather will cost Rhode Island’s families dearly.
+“We are pleased that the president’s speech highlights an important fact: that a healthy economy can, and in fact must, go hand in hand with a healthy environment.
+The president recognized tonight that rolling back key protections for our environment and public health will do nothing to help our economy, and rather will cost us and our families dearly.”

-“In addition, the jobs agenda the president unveiled provides many opportunities for investing in clean energy and green transportation.
-Environment Rhode Island urges the administration and Congress to focus on these technologies to not only clean our air and reduce our oil dependence, but also put our economy on a stable, long-term path to innovation and job creation.
-Under the leadership of President Obama, these investments – in fuel-efficient automobiles, energy efficiency, mass transit and wind and solar power – have already created hundreds of thousands of jobs, cleaned up our air, and reduced the threat of climate change.
+“In addition, his jobs agenda announced tonight provides many opportunities for investing in clean energy and green transportation.
+Environment America urges the administration and Congress to focus on these technologies to not only clean our air and reduce our oil dependence, but also put our economy on a stable, long-term path to innovation and job creation.
+Under the leadership of President Obama, these investments—in fuel-efficient automobiles, energy efficiency, mass transit and wind and solar power—have already created hundreds of thousands of jobs, cleaned up our air and reduced the threat of climate change.